roots/docs/trellis/deploys.md

 Deploy with a single command: `./deploy.sh <environment> <domain>`

-`deploy.sh` is a very simply Bash script which just runs the actual `ansible-playbook` command which can be a little annoying to type out.
+`deploy.sh` is a very simple Bash script which just runs the actual `ansible-playbook` command which can be a little annoying to type out.

 The actual command looks like this: `ansible-playbook -i hosts/<environment> deploy.yml --extra-vars="site=<domain>"`.